Baby gifts, blankets and changing colours

 Baby blankets are a timeless newborn or baby shower gift, particularly ones that are handmade.
 Beautiful yet practical, a hand-knit baby blanket is a gift that is cherished.
 There is nothing quite like gifting or receiving something that has had time and love put into creating it.
 Baby blankets are also wonderfully beginner friendly so even if you’re new to knitting you can still create a special hand-knit gift.

 If you know the name of the baby then a personalised baby blanket, such as this square Stitch & Story one, is a lovely touch.
 However, often a gift is required before the name, or gender, are known (such as for a baby shower) in which case you can’t go wrong with simple striped blankets in neutral colours.
-The Stitch & Story Stripey Blankie and Sophie la girafe: Sleepy Baby Blanket are popular choices.
+The Stitch & Story Stripey Blankie is a popular choice.
 Using our signature super soft The Lil’ Merino, and with easy-to-follow patterns, these kits produce beautiful blankets that can be passed down through generations.

 While knitting colour block stripes is fun, weaving in the tail ends where you change colour can be less so.
-The patterns for both the Stripey Blankie and Sophie la girafe: Sleepy Baby Blanket detail the colour changing method of cutting your working yarn and attaching new yarn at each block, before weaving in.
+The pattern for the Stripey Blankie detail the colour changing method of cutting your working yarn and attaching new yarn at each block, before weaving in.
 Below we’ve outlined a way you can weave the different coloured yarn up through your work as you knit without having to cut or reattach your yarn, or weave in lots of tail ends when you’re finished.

 BEGINNER’S GUIDE - HOW TO KNIT STRIPES, ALTERNATE COLOURS AND WEAVE IN YARN AS YOU GO